davidpanderson/xw/README.md

 occasionally featured in the NYT Sunday Magazine, where pairs of slots share leading and trailing letters.
 * grids on tori or Klein bottles
-* a variety of other planar and non-planar forms.
+* other planar and non-planar forms.

 In the current version of XW, a cell can be shared by at most 2 slots, so XW can't represent e.g. 3D grids.
-Removing this limitation wouldn't be hard;
-let me know if you want this.
+Removing this limitation wouldn't be hard; let me know if you want this.

 XW provides several ways to describe grids, which are detailed below.